PeakockCode/Covid_19_2020-2021/README.md

-COVID-19 Data Preparation for Analysis and Visualization This repository contains SQL scripts and Excel files related to the analysis and visualization of COVID-19 data from 2020 to 2021.
+COVID-19 Data Preparation for Analysis and Visualization.
+This repository contains SQL scripts and Excel files related to the analysis and visualization of COVID-19 data from 2020 to 2021.
 The work is done using Microsoft SQL Server Management Studio.

 Usage